 Grand Traverse Bay’s deep aquamarine hues epitomize the region’s beauty and provide the lifeblood for our local economy.
 This precious resource demands protection.
-The Grand Traverse Baykeeper serves as the eyes, ears and voice for the Grand Traverse Bay and its watershed.
-Our Baykeeper is John Nelson, an environmental advocate and leader with deep roots in the Grand Traverse area.
+The Grand Traverse Baykeeper® serves as the eyes, ears and voice for the Grand Traverse Bay and its watershed.
+Our Baykeeper is Heather Smith, an environmental professional with roots in the Grand Traverse area.

 The Grand Traverse Baykeeper®

 - Advocates for the environmental health of Grand Traverse Bay and its watershed

 - Is an advocate for the watershed – on the water and in the community

 - Serves as a liaison between concerned citizens and regulatory bodies